 I get it.
 You’re busy.
 It’s hard to fit a new language into your jammed schedule.
 When you have your hands full—figuratively or literally—it’s impossible to sit down with a pack of flash cards or even navigate an app.

-For on-the-go learning, download thirty-minute Rocket Languages audio lessons, each of which will walk you through conversations, grammar concepts, and speaking practice.
+For on-the-go learning, download thirty-minute Rocket Languages audio lessons, each of which will walk you through conversations, grammar concepts, speaking practice, and general language skills.
 No hands required.

 4. A textbook (don’t worry—just one!)

 If you attempted a language in school, textbooks may be the bane of your existence—for good reason.
 They’re often dry, dull and outdated.
 They can’t help you hear the way a language is spoken, and they can’t offer feedback on your pronunciation in the way that natives or Rocket Record can.

 However, textbooks can actually serve a purpose if you use them in conjunction with other materials.
 If you’re a tactile learner who needs to hold something or a verbal learner who needs to read and write, textbooks can be a useful reference point during your studies.